Who We Are

 Personally, I am artistic, nature loving, creative, and spiritual.
-I find balance in life through travel, time spent with my dog, volunteering with AARCS, writing, cooking, crafting, photography, mountain biking, and do it yourself home projects.
+I find balance in life through travel, time spent with my dog, writing, inspirational reading, cooking, crafting, photography, and do it yourself home projects.
 Seeing the beauty that is in nature, in animals, and in creating something with your own hands lets you appreciate life.
 Being around fur kids, gives one a sense of simplicity and honesty that is both refreshing and heartwarming.
 Having your own fur kids is a lesson in devotion and unconditional love.

 While I have always had an infinity for dogs, I never felt their true impact on my life until 2002 and the arrival of my first Chow, Cristal Bear, or Stelly as he was known.
 He was my first a lot of things- first dog belonging only to me, first purebred, first kid raised from birth, first really furry kid, first chronic illness kid, and first kid to pass in my arms.
 He saw me through a very difficult time in my life and was there as my protector, my crying pillow, and my ray of sunshine.
 I made a lot of mistakes with Stelly, but I also learned so much from him.
 He was my heart dog and I have lived each day since to do right by him.
 Stelly is the guardian angel and heart of the daycare from which there is always much love.